Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-10-16_BlazorAppAsAnAzureContainerAppWithGitHubContainerRegistry/Index.md

 ---
-title: Publishing a Blazor App as an Azure Container App with GitHub Container Registry
+title: Publish Blazor App to Azure Container with GitHub Registry
 description: Learn how to deploy a Blazor app on Azure Container Apps using GitHub Container Registry with a seamless CI/CD pipeline.
 permalink: /blog/publishing-blazor-app-azure-container-app-github-container-registry
 canonical: /blog/publishing-blazor-app-azure-container-app-github-container-registry
 image-url: /img/blog/2024-10-16/hero.webp
-image-text: Publishing a Blazor App as an Azure Container App with GitHub Container Registry
+image-text: Publish Blazor App to Azure Container with GitHub Registry
 author-name: Jan Tesař
 author-image: tesy
 posted-on: October 16th, 2024
 read-time: 10 min
 ---

-# Publishing a Blazor App as an Azure Container App with GitHub Container Registry
+# Publish Blazor App to Azure Container with GitHub Registry

 This article aims to guide you through a cost-effective solution for hosting a single ASP.NET Core app on Azure Container Apps.
 By the end, we will have set up a CI/CD pipeline using GitHub Actions to build the app as a container, push it to the GitHub Container Registry (GHCR), and configure Azure Container Apps to pull and deploy the image.

 We will cover all the necessary steps.

 There are multiple ways to deploy to Azure.
 We will discuss a few options but focus primarily on a vendor-agnostic solution—one that does not depend on any specific IDE and can easily be adapted for other cloud providers or hosting environments.

 ## Creating the App